KQM-git/TCL/mechanics/combat/elemental-reactions/transformative-reactions.md

 Frozen is an elemental reaction triggered by applying Cryo on a target already afflicted by a Hydro aura or vice versa.
 If the Frozen aura expires or is Shattered, any underlying Hydro or Cryo aura will persist, note that the Cryo or Hydro application to trigger Frozen will consume the appropriate amount of aura.

+Applying a 2U Hydro -> 1U Cryo aura will cause the enemy to be affected by both frozen and hydro.
+However, applying a 1U Cryo -> 2U Hydro will only cause the enemy to be affected by frozen.

 Additionally, one reaction occurs at a time, if you apply Pyro to a Freeze aura that has an underlying Hydro aura, only the Melt occurs.
 If the underlying aura is Cryo, Cryo can Melt, so the Melt will reduce both the Freeze and the original Cryo aura.
 Some reactions effect both, others only effect one.

 | Reaction | Freeze Aura | Underlying Cryo | Underlying Hydro |